-In a world of uncertainty, we want you to know that SJC is still here for you and your students.
-While we are saddened so many activities are being cancelled, we look forward to what the future brings for your student.
+We want you to know that SJC is here for you and your students.
+We’ve all endured so much, and now we look forward to what the future brings for your student.
 And St. Joseph's College would love to be a part of that future.

 Our staff continues working hard to make sure all of our admitted students are able to easily navigate their transition to college.
 We also want to keep you in the loop throughout this process.

 Here are some updates from the Office of Admissions

 - Our Admissions counselors are able to meet in person or virtually with you and your students.

 - You can submit your tuition deposit online.
 We will work with you if you need more time.
 (Please note, due to limited spaces during our fall semester, we must stay with the May 1 deadline for Nursing and Presidential Scholarships or until capacity is reached).

 - Financial Aid packages are available on your student's application portal.
 Financial Aid counselors are available to connect in person, by phone, or video conference.
 If you would like to make an appointment, please call the Office of Financial Aid at 631.687.2600.
 If you have not done so, there is still time to complete the FAFSA.

 - Student athletes looking to get in touch with our coaches can email our athletic liaison and assistant director of admissions, Joseph Benkert.

 - To stay connected, we will send regular correspondence to your student's email account that was used to complete their application.
 Check regularly for updates!

 Most importantly, we hope your families are safe and healthy.
 Our students and their families are so important to us.
 If there is anything we can assist you with, please don't hesitate to contact our staff.